Symplectic higher Auslander correspondence for type A: The derived equivalence FSf perfA

-In order to do so, we have to slightly relax the usual notions of \emph{Morsification} and \emph{distinguished collection of paths}, in the following sense.
-We allow Morsifications to have distinct nodal singularities with coinciding critical values; when this happens, we require that the corresponding vanishing paths between singular values and the fixed regular value coincide.
-This gives a collection of what we call \emph{generalised vanishing paths} (or simply vanishing paths, with the understanding that we have relaxed the pairwise disjointness condition in \cite[Section~16d]{SeidelBk}).
-By construction, two Lefschetz thimbles above coinciding vanishing paths will be disjoint, so the constructed collection of thimbles will be distinguished in the usual sense.
+Throughout this section, we slightly relax the usual notions of ``Morsification'' and ``distinguished collection of paths'', in the following sense (compare with \cite[Remark~6.6]{Seidel15}). \begin{definition} We say a Morsification of an isolated hypersurface singularity is \emph{non-generic} if it has distinct non-degenerate singularities with coinciding critical values.
+A \emph{non-generic} distinguished collection of vanishing paths for a non-generic Morsification is one which has coinciding vanishing paths whenever two or more singularities have coinciding critical values, and satisfies the usual conditions in \cite[Section~16d]{SeidelBk} otherwise. \end{definition} We note that, by construction, two Lefschetz thimbles above coinciding vanishing paths will be disjoint, so the constructed collection of thimbles will be distinguished in the usual sense.